Last updated 10th January, 2020.

 Step 6 - Choose your auto-scaling options

 A model is composed of one or several running instance(s).
-These instances are automaticaly scaled by the serving engine depending on the input load of your model.
+These instances are automaticaly scaled by the ML Serving depending on the input load of your model.
 That step allows you to configure the minimum and maximum number of instances that you want to run.

 During the beta phase, the auto-scaling feature is not customizable and we reserve the right to remove unused models